-I would strongly advise against even attempting to shoehorn your thoughts on any given topic into a preordained template: better by far to be properly prepared for the challenge of planning, writing and proofreading your essay by anticipating the sort of question about which you will be required to compose 200 to 300 well-reasoned, pithily chosen words.
+I would strongly advise against even attempting to shoehorn your thoughts on any topic into a preordained template: better by far to be properly prepared for the challenge of planning, writing and proofreading your essay by anticipating the sort of question about which you will need to compose 200 to 300 well-reasoned, pithily chosen words.

-Below I will list the 5 most common essay types you may encounter in the PTE exam.
-Remember them, practice and get used to the process of brainstorming, no matter the topic.
+Below I will list the 5 most common types of essays you may encounter in the PTE exam.
+Remember them, practice and familiarize yourself with the process of brainstorming, no matter the topic of the essay types.

 1. The “Many people think” essay

 This kind of essay is a way of introducing a topic with a broad statement of fact, followed up by a question about your opinions on the topic.
 An example would be: “Many people think that the place you were born affects your success in later life.
 What is your opinion about the relevance of one’s place of birth upon future success?”
 Birthplace relevant: people in developed countries wealthier and healthier; kids in upper-class neighborhoods get better jobs.
 Birthplace irrelevant: most countries now meritocracies; qualifications/experience more important than family ties.

 2. The “It is argued that” essay